 How to Recover Accidentally Replaced Files on Mac

 If you need to recover a replaced file on a Mac, then you have several methods to choose from.
-We recommend you go through them in the order we present them in this article because that’s how you can achieve the best data recovery results with the least amount of effort.
+I recommend you go through them in the order they are presented in this article because that’s how you can achieve the best data recovery results with the least amount of effort.

 Method 1: Data Recovery Software

 Data recovery software can find files whose references no longer exist because they have been overwritten.
-That’s because recovery software scans the entire hard drive sector by sector, using advanced algorithms to detect recoverable files in the vast sea of ones and zeros.
+That’s because recovery software scans the entire hard drive sector by sector, using advanced algorithms to detect recoverable files in the vast sea of ones and zeros based on their signatures and (if available) file system information.

 Method 2: Local Backups